anlunjiang/gcp_associate/prof_de/week_2/notes.md

 # Manage Data pipelines with Data Fusion and Cloud Composer

 Cloud Fusion:  Fully Managed Cloud native data integration service for quickly building data pipelines.
 Each instance is a managed environment and do not share any metadata or assets.
+* Cloud Data Fusion translates your visually built pipeline into an Apache Spark or MapReduce program
+    * Executes transformations on an ephemeral Cloud Dataproc cluster in parallel

 * Control Center - at a glance information
 * Pipelines - Developer Studio
 * Wrangler - Connections, Data Quality and Exploration - Data prep and quick transformations